Galen-R/GitHubPoetry/README.md

 # GitHubPoetry
-Activity for IST 311 section1
+Activity for IST 311 section 1